 The Canopystyle Initiative and Forestmapper

-We have contributed to the development of the ForestMapper, a public, first-of-its-kind interactive tool.
-ForestMapper helps companies identify risks connected to forests, and therefore make more informed purchasing decisions when it comes to fibre sourcing and forest products.
+In addition, we financially contributed to the development of the ForestMapper, which helps companies identify risks connected to forests and allows them to make more informed purchasing decisions around fibre sourcing and forest products.

 Roadmap Towards Responsible Viscose